ruilinlai/2022-CE-Election-1/index.md

 ## 2022 Hong Kong Chief Executive Election

-This website provides you with the latest new regarding the 2022 Hong Kong Chief Executive Election!
+This website provides you with the latest news regarding the 2022 Hong Kong Chief Executive Election!

 ### News